-- A small watch with a second hand is advised. - Earrings are limited to one pair or two in one ear.
+- A small watch is advised. - Earrings are limited to one (1) pair in each ear.
 They should be small, not exceeding the size of the ear lobe.
 For safety reasons dangling earrings are prohibited. - Tattoos are permitted.
-However, it is the discretion of the clinical site if visible tattoos must be covered.
+However, it is the discretion of the clinical site if visible tattoos must be covered. - Tongue, nose, eyebrow, or any other facial piercing ornaments, including gauges, are not permitted for safety reasons.